appsroxcom/LiveChatKit/README.md

 Here ```agent_user_id``` is the Firebase user id of the Live agent (Admin).
 You may fetch the user id using Firebase Remote Config instead of hard-coding in the app.

 > Important: You must be able to login with this user id in the OwnChat app.
 For this enable Email/Password sign-in provider in Firebase console.
-Then maually create a user in the console with an email and password.
+Then manually create a user in the console with an email and password.
 Get the user UID from there.

 Next, in OwnChat app go to Settings > Admin Login.